-Unlike many other A-Levels, a great deal of the material for A Level English Language is drawn from your own day-to-day experience and a lot of the resources and topics under discussion will be already familiar.
-Coverage of language and gender, language and power, language and technology, how meaning is created (for instance in humour), language change and language acquisition are all key parts of the specification.
-The A Level English Language curriculum also involves a considerable degree of flexibility in terms of student choice, particularly relating to coursework.
+Unlike many other A-Levels, a great deal of the material for A-Level English Language is drawn from your own day-to-day experience and a lot of the resources and topics under discussion will be already familiar.
+Coverage of language in the media, language and gender, language and power, language and technology, how meaning is created (for instance in humour), language change and language acquisition are all key parts of the specification.
+The A Level English Language curriculum also involves a considerable degree of flexibility in terms of student choice, particularly relating to non-examined assessment.

 This course provides a natural progression from GCSE English Language.
 It encourages students to:

 - Develop their interest in and appreciation of English;

 - Learn about the structures and functions of English;

 - Explore the developments and variations in English language;